Reinhard Frank: Professorial career

 During the 1890s Frank rapidly built his reputation with a series of written works both on criminal law and on church law (which he had been able to study in some depth at the time when he was working for his post-doctoral degree a few years earlier).
 Despite his growing success in and beyond academic circles as an author on various aspects of jurisprudence, he made very little progress during his lifetime with his attempts to win wider recognition for the importance of Natural Law.
 According to one source in 1897 he was offered a seat representing Giessen in the imperial parliament (Reichstag), which he turned down.
 1897 was the publication year for several of his books including "Das Strafgesetzbuch für das Deutsche Reich nebst dem Einführungsgesetze" a text book on the German penal code which became mainstream in the universities.
 Between its first publication in 1897 and Frank's death in 1934 eighteen editions were published.
-In 1899 he was offered and accepted the teaching chair in Criminal Law at Halle, newly vacated by his old mentor Franz von Liszt (who had moved on to Berlin).
-Between 1899 and 1902 Reinhard Frank held a full professorship at Halle.
+In 1899, he was offered and accepted the teaching chair in Criminal Law at the University of Halle-Wittenberg, newly vacated by his old mentor Franz von Liszt (who had moved on to the Friedrich Wilhelm University of Berlin).
+Between 1899 and 1902, Reinhard Frank held a full professorship at the University of Halle-Wittenberg.